BloopVerified/TwitchPlays-GUI/README.md

 This is a forked version of the expanded Twitch/Youtube Plays by DougDoug, DDarknut, Ottomated, and the original Twitch/Youtube Plays coder Wituz.
 I decided to expand this program further to allow people with little coding knowledge to have pre-set and custom options with a basic but decent GUI.

 ## Recent Features
+- (Update: 12-10-23) Python Pip File (You can add them yourself if you don't trust batch files)
 - (Update: 12-10-23) Full Monitor Layout Capabilities
 - (Update: 12-9-23) Horizontal Monitor Option Buttons (3 Monitor Selection)
 - (Update: 12-4-23) Adding Future GUI (No Functionality Yet)